Ahmad-Almosallam/Pure-Bootstrap-Website/README.md

 # Pure-Bootstrap-Website
-This website was designed using pure bootstrap you can veiw the website from here https://ahmad-almosallam.github.io/Pure-Bootstrap-Website/
+This website was designed using pure bootstrap you can veiw the website [click here]( https://ahmad-almosallam.github.io/Pure-Bootstrap-Website/)